-There are2 types of surgical procedure practiced on the knee:
+There are two types of surgical procedure practiced on the knee:

-Usually, the surgeon requires 3 entry points for an arthroscopy to repair a meniscal tear:
+Usually, the surgeon requires three entry points for an arthroscopy to repair a meniscal tear:

 An arthroscopy is a form of surgery.
 It is practiced under general anesthetic, loco-regional anesthetic (anesthesia of the knee and part of the leg) or by epidural (anesthesia of the lower part of the body).
-Surgery lasts around 30 minutes for meniscal injuries or for diagnostic exploration, and up to 2 hours for a ligament injury.
+Surgery is performed in an operating theater.
+It lasts around 30 minutes for meniscal injuries or for diagnostic exploration, and up to 2 hours for a ligament injury.

 Prior to surgery - Clinical indications